-The whole block containing title and subtitle text can be moved using the green arrow icons that appear to the left, right, top and bottom of the block, to one of nine positions across the screen.
+The block containing title and subtitle text can be moved using the green arrow icons that appear to the left, right, top and bottom of the block, to one of nine positions across the screen.

 Text within the block can also be aligned left, right and centre.
 In combination, this enables you to have, for instance, a title that appears in a block on the right side of the page, but whose text is all left-aligned within the block.